kdheepak/blog/content/32-neovim-languageserver-julia.md

 # Capabilities

-The corresponding `.vimrc` code is linked below each image.
+The corresponding `.vimrc` code is linked in the caption of each screencapture.

 ## Completion